Shropshire Star

 Alun Owen, 32, a devoted father of five-year-old twins, had drowned in October 2020 at Abergwyngregyn, near Bangor, Gwynedd.

-A representative of the Health and Safety Executive said at Llandudno Magistrates Court that he had been trying to reconnect a phone line crossing the water.
+The Health and Safety Executive said at Llandudno Magistrates Court, that he had been trying to reconnect a phone line crossing the water.

 Prosecutor Nathan Cook said Openreach, which pleaded guilty, failed to provide sufficient instruction and training about the risks of working around water and had allowed lone working.

-Openreach had a computer course on the subject of working around water but it was not mandatory to complete.
+Openreach had a computer course but it was not mandatory to complete.

 Mr Cook said: "At the time of Alun’s accident 518 Openreach engineers had completed the course working on or near water.
 There are around 25,000 Openreach engineers."